madsen/psgml-html-mode/README.md

 PSGML for HTML
 ==============

 [PSGML](http://www.lysator.liu.se/~lenst/about_psgml/) is a GNU Emacs Major Mode for editing SGML and XML coded documents.
-This is a collection of DTDs and Emacs Lisp code to help set up PSGML for editing HTML files (including preliminary support for HTML 5).
+This is a collection of DTDs and Emacs Lisp code to help set up PSGML for editing HTML files (including preliminary support for HTML5).

 You can download this code using `git clone` or just get a [tarball](https://github.com/madsen/psgml-html/tarball/master).